iTwin/itwinjs-core/docs/bis/fundamentals/physical-perspective/qto-guidelines.md

 ## General approach

 It is expected that each Discipline-Physical schema modeling concepts of interest for Quantity takeoffs purposes introduce any relevant quantity-related concepts in light of its domain as first-class properties of its classes.
-Those quantity-related properties shall be introduced with the appropriate name according to their domain and applicable [Kind of Quantity](../../ec/kindofquantity.md)s.
+Those quantity-related properties shall be introduced with the appropriate name according to their domain and applicable [Kind of Quantity](../../ec/kindofquantity.md) definitions.

 ## Fallback strategies